JosBroers/Next-project-setup/readme.md

 - Use `vercel dev` to deploy a local test server at [http://localhost:3000](http://localhost:3000)
 - Use `vercel` to deploy a preview build
 - Use `vercel --prod` to deploy a production build

-## Depcheck

-- To install Depcheck use `npm install -g depcheck typescript`
-- Use `depcheck` to analyze the dependencies in the project